CStaentzel/GBIF-paper/README.md

 This research compendium provides code and data used to reproduce analyses of the paper:

 > Sexton AN _et al._ (2024) Freshwater navigation canals support invasive species across spatial scales.
-Submitted.
+Submitted to Diversity and Distributions.